isc-projects/stork/doc/man/stork-agent.8.rst

 enforce enabling or disabling the ANSI colors usage.
 Set ``CLICOLOR`` to ``0`` or ``false`` to disable colorization even if the TTY is attached.

+The highest priority always have the command line flags.
+The parameters from the environment file take precedence over the environment variables if the `--use-env-file` flag is used.

 Mailing Lists and Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~